 Legal

 Sometimes, an employee might not be capable for a job.
-When this happens, it can affect your business on a whole.
+When this happens, it can affect output, services, other employees and your organisation as a whole.

-In this guide, we'll look at what a capability dismissal is, what laws apply, and how to manage them fairly.
+In this guide, we'll look at what a capability dismissal is, what laws apply, and how to manage the process fairly.

 What is a capability dismissal?

-Capability dismissal is when you end an employee's job because they're underperforming.
+Capability dismissal is when you end an individual’s employment within your organisation because they're underperforming.

 Employers don't need to prove it.
-They just need to show that they honestly believe that an employee can’t complete their duties.
-Or were unable to meet the standards expected in their work.
+They simply need to show that they honestly believe an employee can’t complete their duties, or were unable to meet the standards expected in their work.

 Most businesses will help employees improve their ability for their job.
-For example, offer training services or probation periods.
+For example, by providing further training or extending a probation period.
 But if they're still incapable, you could dismiss them.

 In the UK, you can dismiss an employee based on a conduct issue or poor performance.
 But this should only be use as a last resort.
 And after you've offered enough support to help their circumstances.